hansotronic/virtualbox-cookbook/README.md

 * `node['virtualbox']['url]` - The full URL of the virtualbox download.
 Use this if you want to specify a particular file to download.
 Default is an empty string.
 If this is a non-empty string, the recipe will attempt to use it as the download source.

+## Ubuntu

+The versioning in Ubuntu is slightly different - it's just the version suffix on the package name (e.g. virtualbox-4.0).
+The cookbook attributes of interest are:

+* `node['virtualbox']['version']` - the version suffix of the package name, `virtualbox-X.X`.
+Valid options at the moment are "3.2" and "4.0"
+* `node['virtualbox']['open_source_edition']` - If false, adds Sun's repositroy
+    and installs the proprietary version (with extended USB support, among other things)

 Usage
 =====